gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

 With this setup, you can still prototype in the Colab Notebook while also using VSCode for all the advantages of a full-fledged code editor.
 Here is how you can replicate my setup.

 ## Approach 1: Python Package
-In this setup, we can use the [colab-code](https://github.com/abhishekkrthakur/colabcode) package that automates all the setup steps previously written in the *Approach 2* part of this blog post.
+In this setup, we use the [colab-code](https://github.com/abhishekkrthakur/colabcode) package that automates all the manual setup steps previously described in the **Approach 2** section of this blog post.
 You can make a copy of this [notebook](https://colab.research.google.com/github/abhishekkrthakur/colabcode/blob/master/colab_starter.ipynb) directly to get started.

 1. First, install the `colab-code` package using the following command: